- Do you suffer from a red face?

-Do you feel you have adult onset acne?
+- Do you feel like you have adult-onset acne?

-Your skin condition flares up at certain times?
+- Does your skin condition flare up at certain times?

-Were you diagnosed with possible rosacea or acne?
+- Were you previously diagnosed with possible rosacea or acne?

-Does consumption of alcohol or hot beverages make your skin worse?
+- Does the consumption of alcohol or hot beverages make your skin worse?

 Good news, we can help!

 We do understand that you can be hurt physically or emotionally by your persistent face condition.

 Call us to make an appointment to see Dr. Shafa for an accurate diagnosis and the best, appropriate treatment of your skin condition or Ask questions We will start a treatment plan that is tailored to your specific needs and lifestyle.

 Rosacea is a chronic skin inflammation that can attack the face and eyes.
 It usually occurs after the age of 30.
 The symptoms of this annoying and potentially painful skin disease usually start as facial redness, swelling, and tenderness of the affected area.
 Infected acne-like tender bumps are a part of this disease.
 Rosacea can be persistent for years with episodes of increased symptoms followed by dormant periods of little to no symptoms.
 Episodes may vary in length from patient to patient.

 Ocular rosacea is a commonly misdiagnosed disease.
 Cases range from mild to severe with symptoms of soreness, the sensation of a foreign body present in the eye, burning, and watering eyes.
 Ocular rosacea occurs in 58% of patients who have skin symptoms of rosacea.